 Imagine a theater with reserved seating.
 If the individuals assigned to those seats don’t show up, those seats will stay empty no matter how many people are waiting at the door to get in.

 In such an arrangement, your choices are few.
-You could pay for more licenses than you need (and that go largely unused) up front so you aren’t hit with burst fee rates later on or you could give into temptation and start sharing licenses–a practice that wreaks havoc on audit trails and security.
+You could eat the eDiscovery costs and pay for more licenses than you need up front (ones that go largely unused) so you aren’t hit with burst fee rates later on.
+Or you could give in to temptation and start sharing licenses–a practice that wreaks havoc on audit trails and security.

 Now imagine the same theater we mentioned earlier, but this time the seating is general admission.
 There are the same number of seats, but anyone can fill them.